OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling: Abstract

 \section{Abstract}

 Pipeline parallelism is widely used to train large language models (LLMs).
 However, increasing heterogeneity in model architectures exacerbates pipeline bubbles, thereby reducing training efficiency.
-Existing approaches overlook the co-optimization of model partition, model placement, and workload scheduling, resulting in limited efficiency improvement or even performance degradation.
-To respond, we propose \SysName{}, an LLM training system that supports adaptive pipeline parallelism.
-First, we develop a pipeline performance model to accurately estimate training throughput.
-Second, \SysName{} jointly optimizes model partition, model placement, and workload scheduling policies guided by this performance model.
-Third, we design a unified pipeline executor that efficiently supports the execution of diverse pipeline strategies.
-Extensive experiments show that \SysName{} achieves an average speedup of 1.42$\times$ (up to 2.14$\times$) over Megatron-LM I-1F1B across various LLM architectures and scales.
+Prior approaches typically optimize a single phase of the pipeline schedule (i.e., partitioning, placement, or scheduling), leaving substantial pipeline bubbles.
+While promising, co-optimization poses three key challenges: (1) complex performance modeling, (2) a combinatorial search space, and (3) irregular execution orders.
+To address these challenges, we propose \SysName{}, a pipeline parallelism system to jointly optimize partitioning, placement, and scheduling.
+First, we build a graph-based pipeline simulator to model heterogeneous pipeline execution for co-optimization.
+Second, on top of the simulator, we develop an iterative bubble-aware tuner to efficiently explore the combinatorial search space.
+Third, we implement a unified pipeline executor that dynamically orchestrates computation and communication to support irregular execution orders without deadlocks while maximizing communication-computation overlap.
+Experiments show that \SysName{} achieves 1.15-1.44$\times$ throughput improvement over the state-of-the-art pipeline parallelism approaches across various models and GPU cluster scales.